This post contains affiliate links.

 How Much Helium

 The exact amount of helium you need will depend on factors such as the size and number of balloons, as well as any specific design requirements for your balloon installation.
-By following the steps below and using the appropriate calculations, you can estimate the amount of helium required for your particular balloon job.
+By following the steps below and using the appropriate calculations, you can estimate how much helium is required for your particular balloon job.

 Determine The Number And Size Of Balloons